 using numerical values and direct resolution without the use of more difficult mathematical tools.
 These problems,

-in general, are found as examples in physical textbooks.
-In this part the physics was divided into four areas,
+in general, are found as examples in physics textbooks.
+In this part, the physics was divided into four areas,

 Mechanics, Thermology, Electromagnetism and Optics.